mcrowder65/rejecting-promise-TEACHING/script.md

 Cool, if you look at the terminal, you can see "hello world" getting printed.

-Now, instead of only getHamsters having that catch, let's delete it, and see what happens.
+Now, instead of getHamsters having that catch, let's delete it, and see what happens.

 We now see that only `outer` gets printed, and we don't have an undefined getting printed.

 This catch outside is all encompassing, it catches everything that could possibly throw during function execution.

+I hope all of this has made sense, I'll see you in the next video where we'll have an exercise to wrap up all of our learning!